A Brief History of Economic Cycles

 A historical look at FDIC insured commercial and savings banks’ loan balances as a total portfolio along with key components of the portfolio provides perspective considering the current economy.
 The growth rate of total loans and leases may serve as a barometer into the overall strength and vigor of the economy.
 During this period of prolonged economic expansion, overall loan growth has settled into a level that would likely continue to support growth, based on historical levels.
 Pent-up demand from the Great Recession was satisfied in prior quarters with a period of higher loan growth rates that have fallen back in recent periods.

 The discussion continues regarding the viability and risk associated with certain segments of loan portfolios and specific industries such as oil and gas.
 These discussions may be regionalized based upon the various factors in specific markets as well as the strength and experience of bank risk management practices.
 Generally, the current growth rate of the total FDIC portfolio along with the significant components included in this paper may reflect a sustainable level for the near future.
+What would you add to the A Brief History of Economic Cycles?

 1. Public Information Office, National Bureau of Economic Research, Inc.